Epidaurus Limera: Archaeology

+History

 Epidaurus is rarely mentioned in history.
 Its territory was ravaged by the Athenians in the Peloponnesian War.
 In the time of Strabo there appears to have been a fortress on the promontory Minoa, since he calls it a φρούριον.
 Pausanias mentions Epidaurus Limera as one of the Eleuthero-Laconian towns.
 Ptolemy enumerates, as separate places, Minoa, the harbour of Zeus Soter, and Epidaurus.
 In the Middle Ages the inhabitants of Epidaurus abandoned their ancient town, and built a new one on Minoa - which they now, for greater security, probably, converted for the first time into an island.
 To their new town, because it was accessible by only one way, they gave the name of Monemvasia or Monembasia, which was corrupted by the Franks into Malvasia.
 In the Middle Ages it was the most important Greek town in the Morea, and continued purely Greek in its language and customs for many centuries.